 The Earth is (roughly) a sphere, but maps are 2D.
 To display a globe on a flat screen, we use a map projection.
 Every map projection introduces some kind of distortion—either in size, shape, direction, or distance.

-One of the most widely used is the , which is great for navigation and widely supported in web maps—but it distorts size and distance, especially near the poles.
+One of the most widely used map projections is the Web Mercator projection, which is great for navigation and widely supported in web maps—but it distorts size and distance, especially near the poles.
 For example:

 Eastern Russia looks extremely "stretched" horizontally, so the Moscow–Kamchatka distance looks longer than it actually is.